How we forecast floods, issue warnings and assess flood risk

 This risk assessment is shared on a daily basis with local authorities and emergency responders, helping them take earlier and more effective action when there is a heightened risk of flooding.

-Assessing ‘flood risk'
+How we assess ‘flood risk'

 'Flood risk' is not just the likelihood of flooding; it includes also the possible damage a flood could cause.